yoraish/shortest_path_to_cpp/README.md

 ## The `main` Function
 C++ programs start executing at the `main` function.
 Whatever this function does is what the program will do!
 Nothing fancy here.
 Normally, this function will create objects, call functions, and do whatever else is needed to run the program.
-In our case we will construct a grid here, create an A* planner object, and call it.
+In our case we will construct a grid here, create an A* planner object, and call its `plan` function.

-This function is the entry point of the program.
-It is where the program starts executing.
-The `main` function has the following signature:
+The `main` function is the entry point of the program, and it has the following signature:

 ```cpp
 #include <iostream>